cacheonix/cacheonix-core/README.md

 # Cacheonix Distributed Strictly-Consistent Key-Value Store

 Cacheonix is an open source project that provides a strictly-consistent distributed key-value store written in Java.
-The main use cases include a general distributed Java cache, a distributed Hibernate cache, a fast local cache, a servlet request-response cache, and a large-scale, distributed, strictly-consistent key-value store.
+The main use cases include a distributed Java cache, a cloud-ready distributed Hibernate cache, a fast local JVM cache, a servlet HTTP request-response cache, and a large-scale, distributed, strictly-consistent key-value store.

+Cacheonix supports clusters up to 1024 nodes.

 ## cacheonix-core